flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 If you are using the aircraft's built-in SimBrief integration to import a flight plan, and you also want to use the MSFS ATC you need to set the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` option to `Save`.

+When importing a flight plan from SimBrief into the MCDU, do not select a destination airport and do not build a flight plan using the MSFS World Planner.

 With this setting the aircraft attempts to save the loaded SimBrief flight plan and any subsequent changes to the flight plan made in the MCDU back to the simulator's flight plan.
 This will **not** always work as expected and may result in issues with the MSFS ATC.
-See warning below.
+See the warning below for more information.

 !!! warning "Synchronization Issues Expected"
     The aircraft's custom Flight Management System provides better accuracy and features over the default